 “This mechanical design suggests that the hedgehog spine is an elastic strain energy store to protect the animal from impact, either from a predator or from falling.
 The uniformity of length of the spines over the dorsal pelt supports this interpretation since the energy storage will be the same no matter how the animal falls.”

-Moulting of spines is on an individual basis because moulting the entire coat at once would leave the animal defenceless; spines may thus be in place for up to two years.
-It appears that each hair follicle has its own growth rate and isn’t synchronised with any others.
-Individuals lacking both hair and spines (so-called bald or ‘naked’ hedgehogs) have been documented; total loss of both hair and spines may be the result of a (presumably rare) genetic abnormality, possibly a deficiency in keratin production.
+Moulting of spines is on an individual basis because moulting the entire coat at once would leave the animal defenceless; spines may thus be in place for several years.
+As far as I know, nobody as ever studied the “longevity” of a spine, but replacement seems to vary individually and in Hedgehogs Nigel Reeves talks about some hogs undergoing a “flush” of moulting.
+Some authors suggest spines may remain in place for up to two years, but Kathy Janio observed that some of the rubber identification sleeves attached to hedgehogs in her Sussex garden remained in place for as long as six years.
+It appears that each hair follicle has its own growth rate and isn't synchronised with any others.
+Individuals lacking both hair and spines (so-called bald or 'naked' hedgehogs) have been documented; total loss of both hair and spines may be the result of a (presumably rare) genetic abnormality, possibly a deficiency in keratin production.
 Disease such as demodectic mange (i.e. infestation with the mite Demodex, which lives in hair follicles) may cause spines to fall out, although these are re-grown once the infection is treated.

 Completely bald hedgehogs are rarely reported from the wild, presumably because they don’t survive long without their protective spines, and I’m only aware of a couple of examples.
 A spineless hedgehog was taken to the British Wildlife Rescue Centre in Staffordshire and a photo of the individual appeared in the June 2007 BBC Wildlife Magazine, next to Pat Morris’ appraisal of the hog’s condition.
 More recently, in September 2014, a naked hog was found near Glasgow and taken to Hessilhead Wildlife Rescue Trust.